 A Bachelor of Arts in Communication Studies will prepare you for advanced graduate study or careers in law, public service, management, sales, medicine, and education.

-CMST also offers a minor in Communication Studies.
+CMST also offers an Honors Program and minor in Communication Studies.

 High School or Transfer Students wishing to apply: